 Muse Makers is a project-based program that allows us to invest directly in the womxn and youth we champion.
-Muse Makers connects womxn and youth who are ready to create their own social change projects with the resources they need to turn their inspiration into activation through small seed grants of $100 to $1000 and mentorship opportunities.
-Over the past 5 years, we have contributed over $40,000 to Muse Makers in our local and global community.
+Muse Makers connects womxn and youth who are ready to create their own social change projects with the resources they need to turn their inspiration into activation.
+Over the past 7 years, we have contributed over $40,000 to Muse Makers in our local and global community.

 Muse Maker Projects Include:

 Soul Sister Cycling:

 Global | A partnership between World Muse and Souls Sister Cycling to provide funds, gear, and emotional support to women in developing countries so that they may participate in the sport of cycling and create non-competitive cycling event for young girls locally.

 USA | A partnership between World Muse and Angela Reid of Tiny Hey to create a postcard‐writing exchange between neighborhoods in Central Oregon to get people talking to each other, connecting with their community, and perhaps even spinning off projects of their own.

 USA | A partnership between World Muse and New Leaf Academy, Judy Shasek and Poor Boyz Productions to provide a mentorship program for young women that uses the the film “the SUP Movie” as inspiration for self-esteem and community service.